nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
-  - Commonize session reactivation between registration and service request.
-Log if uplink data status does not match pdu session status.
+- registration request with session reactivation should use a message container (for non cleartext IEs)
 - self review + TODOs introduced in the pull request

 - Tidying + Refactoring
   - Split procedures into those acting on UeContext5GC and UeContextRan?  e.g. CoreUeProcedure, RanUeProcedure?